Addie C. Strong Engle: Career

 For years, she provided services to the Order of the Eastern Star, in which she was honored by being called three years to fill the highest office in Connecticut.
 In the discharge of the duties pertaining to that position, her executive ability and knowledge of jurisprudence won commendation as being "wonderful for a woman", a compliment she rather resented, as her pride and faith in the abilities of women were large.

 Her stories and poems appeared for years in children's papers, the Voice of Masonry, the Churchman, and other periodicals.
-She published many stories and poems.
 The odes used in the secret work of the Order of the Eastern Star and its memorial service were her contributions.

 On April 19, 1882, she married Rev. Willis Darwin Engle (1846-1925), of Indianapolis, an Episcopal clergyman, and removed to Indiana.
 There, she at once became identified, outside of church work, with local organizations of the Eastern Star, the Woman's Relief Corps, the McAll Mission and the King's Daughters.
 With her husband, she commenced in 1889 the publication of a monthly illustrated magazine, the Compass, Star and Vidette, in the interest of the Masonic, Eastern Star, and Relief Corps Orders.
 The entire charge of the literary and children's departments fell upon her.

 Her Puritan ancestry was evident in some of her opinions, yet she was very liberal, and sought progress and reform.
 She was a rapid talker, and when able to speak from the rostrum, was an eloquent one.
 In December, 1890, she ceased active participation in the work of the various societies to which she belonged, and became a "shut in" after a fall the winter before resulted in congestion of the spine.
 Laying in a hammock during a short lake trip in the summer of 1891, she wrote a romance in the form of a serial, which was published.
 An injury to her eyes impaired their appearance as well as their vision, and she wore glasses thereafter.
 As Addie C. S. Engle, she published, Retrospect, in 1892.